 - Two versions: self-winding and chronograph

 Twenty years ago, Vacheron Constantin had made its Overseas watch the symbol of watchmaking pleasure geared towards travel and escapism.
 In 2016, the Geneva-based Manufacture opened up whole new horizons for its emblematic model through a collection with a revisited design perpetuating its initial spirit.
-Combining power and distinction, a sporting temperament and undeniable refinement – notably with a blue dial evoking the maritime world –, this Overseas generation achieved the perfect blend of performance and style.
+Combining power and distinction, a sporting temperament and undeniable refinement, this Overseas generation achieved the perfect blend of performance and style.

 2018 sees the emergence of a black dial version beautifully framed by the shimmering gleam of the steel case.